grafana/tempo/docs/sources/tempo/setup/set-up-test-app.md

 This section uses a [Grafana Alloy Helm chart](/docs/alloy/<ALLOY_VERSION>/set-up/install/kubernetes/) deployment to send traces to Tempo.

-To do this, you need to create a configuration that can be used by Grafana Alloy to receive and export traces in OTLP `protobuf` format.
+To do this, you need to create a configuration that can be used by Alloy to receive and export traces in OTLP `protobuf` format.

 1. Create a new `values.yaml` file which we'll use as part of the Alloy install.